Scatterplot

 2

-When you need to understand the rate of change between individual data points
+To show rate of change between points

 Share on